Yellowknives Dene First Nation

 The Yellowknives Dene First Nation is a band government in the Northwest Territories.
-It represents the Yellowknives people, namesake of the territorial capital Yellowknife.
+It represents the Yellowknives people, the namesake of the territorial capital Yellowknife.
 Its membership primarily resides in two communities: Ndilǫ, bordering the City of Yellowknife at the tip of Latham Island, and Dettah, separated from the city by Yellowknife Bay.
+The Yellowknives Dene traditionally speak the local Wíílíídeh dialect, which falls under the dene language.